-- Have only a Notice of Approval to Apply for Permanent Residence (I-171 or I-464) - Have been granted relief from deportation under the Family Unity Program (previously this category of students was eligible for federal student aid) - Are temporary residents allowed to live and work in the U.S. under the Legalization or Special Agricultural Worker program (previously this category of students was eligible for federal aid) - Are in the U.S. on an F1 or F2 student visa - Are in the U.S. on a J1 or J2 exchange visitor visa - Have a G series visa (pertaining to international organizations) - Have another non-immigrant visa, including those with work visas and foreign government officials and their dependents - · Are undocumented
+- F-1, F-2, or M-1 Student Visa, - NATO Visas (NATO), - A2 and A3 Visas (foreign official, including attendants), - B-1 or B-2 Visitor Visa, - J-1 or J-2 Exchange Visitors Visa, - H series or L series Visa (which allow temporary employment in the U.S.), - G series Visa (pertaining to international organizations), or - U-Visa holders. - Have been granted relief from deportation under the Family Unity Program (previously this category of students was eligible for federal student aid) - Deferred Action for Childhood Arrivals (DACA) - Are temporary residents allowed to live and work in the U.S. under the Legalization or Special Agricultural Worker program (previously this category of students was eligible for federal aid) - I-94 forms stamped with "Temporary Protected Status." - Have another nonimmigrant visa, including those with work visas and foreign government officials and their dependents - Are undocumented